lamberta/devkit-doc/api/ui/color.md

 	* `l {number}`
 	* `a {number}`

+Returns an object of the HSLA components of the color.

 ### color.setHSLA (color)
 1. `color {object}`
 	* `h {number}` ---Hue component between 0 and 360 degrees.